-A.4.3 Histogram Layer Control
+A.4.4 Histogram Layer Control

-The Histogram layer control ( ), allows you to plot a 1-dimensional histogram.
+The Histogram layer control (), allows you to make a 1-dimensional histogram-like plots (weighted and unweighted histograms, various kinds of Kernel Density Estimates).
 It is the main control in the Histogram plot window, but is also available in the Plane plot window, so you can overplot a histogram on a scatter plot, if you can think of some reason to do that.
-The Histogram window starts off with one of these controls in the stack by default, but as usual you can add more by using the Add Histogram Control ( ) button in the control panel toolbar, or the corresponding item in the Layers menu.
+The Histogram window starts off with one of these controls in the stack by default, but as usual you can add more by using the Add Histogram Control () button in the control panel toolbar, or the corresponding item in the Layers menu.

-Each instance of this control in the stack can plot a histogram of a particular quantity from a particular table.
+Each instance of this control in the stack can make histogram-like plots of a particular quantity from a particular table.
 The value to be histogrammed, and optionally an associated weighting term, are defined in the Positions tab using column names or expressions.
-However, the control can generate multiple layers from these coordinates; the Subsets tab controls which subsets are plotted and how each one is identified, and the Form tab provides many options for what graphics will be plotted based on the positions.
+However, the control can generate multiple layers from these coordinates; the Subsets tab controls which subsets are plotted and how each one is identified, and the Form tab provides many options for what graphics will be plotted based on the sample values specified in the Position tab.